Getting started with Spark

 • Exclude translated versions of the same article.

-Manual uploads are not incremental; you should plan to export all the data required for Spark's knowledge.
-When uploading a new file, its content replaces the previous content.
+Manual uploads are not incremental.
+Plan to export all the data required for the Spark knowledge base.
+When uploading a new file, the new content replaces the previous content.

 Step 2 - Export data from ServiceNow